 Complications from a Transfusion

 Not everyone needs a blood transfusion is necessary following the TKR procedure.
-If you receive a blood tranfusion, there’s a tiny risk—about one in 14,000—that you will become sick due to an incompatible blood match during a transfusion.
-Blood banks routinely screen for all potential infections and illnesses, including AIDS and Hepatitis B and C, but in extremely rare cases these conditions go undetected.
-It is possible to have an allergic reaction, or also what is a called a hemolytic transfusion reaction, to the donor blood, although this too is rare.
-Signs and symptoms of an adverse transfusion reaction usually occur within 24 hours and include hives, fever, chills, shortness of breath, and red urine.
+If you receive a blood tranfusion, there’s a tiny risk — about 1 in 14,000 — that you will become sick due to an incompatible blood match during a transfusion.
+Blood banks routinely screen for all potential infections and illnesses, including AIDS and hepatitis B and C. In extremely rare cases, however, these conditions go undetected.
+It’s possible to have an allergic reaction or a reaction called a hemolytic transfusion reaction to the donor blood, although this is also rare.
+Signs and symptoms of an adverse transfusion reaction usually occur within 24 hours.
+Symptoms of these reactions include:

 Allergy to Metal Components

-Occasionally, a patient suffers a reaction to the metal used in the artificial knee joint.
+Some people may suffer a reaction to the metal used in the artificial knee joint.
 The metal materials used in implants are typically made from titanium or cobalt-chromium based alloy.
-Most likely, you will know if you have a metal allergy.
-If that is the case, make sure to tell your surgeon about the allergy well before your surgery.
-If you are unsure, take the time to discuss the topic with your surgeon or medical team.
+You probably already know if you have a metal allergy.
+If so, make sure to tell your surgeon about the allergy well before your surgery.
+Take the time to discuss the topic with your surgeon or medical team if you are unsure.